FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 6.rst

 Lesson 6 – Hydraulic Structures
 ===============================

-.. _overview-7:

 Overview
 ________

 Lesson 6 outlines the process of creating hydraulic structures with rating tables and generalized culvert equations.
 This lesson needs a channel so please use the data from Lesson 2, 3, or 4 to run through this tutorial.
-Finish Lesson 2 through before performing the following steps.
+Finish Lesson 2 before performing the following steps.

-This video will guide you through the lesson.
+This video shows the full process of this tutorial.

 .. youtube:: H02oR4bySw4

 Required Data
 _____________

-The lesson makes use of QGIS Lesson 2, 3 or 4 and hydraulic structure shapefile and structure data files in QGIS Lesson 6.
+The lesson makes use of QGIS Lesson 2, 3, or 4 and hydraulic structure shapefile and structure data files in QGIS Lesson 6.

 .. list-table::
    :widths: 33 33 33